jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

     - Null control: When selecting this option, the prior odds will be corrected for multiple testing.
 This option is selected by default.
 At the moment, no output will be generated for the post hoc test when this option is not selected.

 #### Descriptives Plots
 To create a descriptive plot, place the independent variable on the horizontal axis.
-If there is more than one independent variable, the variables can be displayed in one plot by putting the other variable in the box Separate lines, or the variables can be displayed in separate plots by dragging the other variable in the box Separate plots.
+If there is more than one independent variable, the variables can be displayed in one plot by selecting the other variable in the box Separate lines, or the variables can be displayed in separate plots by selecting the other variable in the box Separate plots.
 - Factors: The independent variables included in the analysis.
 - Horizontal axis: Place here the independent variable that should be displayed on the horizontal axis of the plot.
 - Separate lines: By placing an independent variable in this box, different lines corresponding to the different levels of the independent variable will be displayed.